 Sleeps 5 to 10 people.
-A bright and recently refurbished top floor apartment, which is ideally situated for Southside festival venues (such as Zoo Venues, Summerhall Place and The Pleasance).
+A bright top floor apartment for 2022, which is ideally situated for Southside festival venues (such as Zoo Venues, Summerhall Place and The Pleasance).
 It comprises 5 double bedrooms, a spacious dining kitchen with table that seats 4/6 people along with comfortable sofas.
 The flat benefits from 2 bathrooms 1) with small bath, shower and WC and 2) with shower and WC.
 Wi-fi internet is also provided.
 In summary, a very well presented flat offering flexible accommodation for larger groups.
 Free street parking nearby too!
-Minimum 4 week let over August from £5450 (+ additional single mattress can also be provided for a small surcharge).
+Price from £7100 for a 28-30 night let (+ additional single mattress can also be provided for a small surcharge).

-Dalkeith Road – 5 bed refurbished Festival Apartment, Southside
+Dalkeith Road – 5 bed Festival Apartment, Southside

 About the area

 The Southside of Edinburgh is just south of the Castle and close to Edinburgh's Old Town, a very popular term time location for students of Edinburgh University and during the summer for festival performers and visitors.